 A dental implant is a medical procedure in which the tooth roots are replaced with metal cylinders in order to replace any missing or damaged teeth.
 These implants serve as artificial teeth with the same function as regular ones.
 This procedure is conducted after an extensive review of your medical history, thorough dental examinations, and a proper treatment plan catered to your own needs.
 Recipients of this procedure develop reinforced teeth following the operation.

 Does Medicare Advantage Cover Dental Implants?

-What Other Services Are Covered By Original Medicare?
+What Other Services Does Original Medicare Cover?

 - Accidental damage to the jaw that requires immediate surgery

 - The emergence of disease which compromises your gums or teeth